publishpress/PublishPress-Capabilities/readme.txt

 == Changelog ==

+= 2.4.4 - 02 Aug 2022 =
+  * Added : Add "list" capabilities to display #206
+  * Added : Add a Settings screen to Free version #520
+  * Added : Add settings to allow users to select multiple roles when creating users #462
+  * Fixed : Multiple role when creating user doesn’t work #515
+  * Fixed : Admin Menus issue with Yoast #493
+  * Fixed : It's possible to get lockout of admin menus when all items are checked #527
+  * Update : Limit "Control Custom Statuses" option to settings screens alone #528
+  * Update : French and Italian Translations updates #524
+  * Fixed : PHP Warning on viewing Admin Menus #525

 = 2.4.3 - 12 Jul 2022 =
   * Fixed : Capabilities conflict with Advanced Custom Fields #494
   * Fixed : Issue with editor features when options is not array #495